 Galen brushed Riona’s hair back and adjusted her dress.
 He motioned for the others to go on and to take Aislinn and the boy with them.
 Aislinn shook her head in a panic as she and Abel were dragged away from Riona.
 Galen waited until everyone was in the truck.
 He removed the gag from Riona’s mouth then put a single finger to her lips.

-Galen wiped a stray tear from her cheek and sighed.
+Galen wiped a stray tear from her cheek then sighed.